qbzzt/etherdocs/startingout/readme.md

 The `evt` variable contains a field, `data`, with the parameters to the event.
 Those parameters are a `uint` (a 256 bit unsigned integer) and an `address`.
 To get only the first parameter (and the `0x` prefix that marks the number as hexadecimal), we look only at the first few characters.
-The `parseInt` function then turns the string into a number we can display as a decimal number.
+The `parseInt` function then turns the string into a number we can display as a decimal.

 ```javascript
 			writeToDiv("events",